JuryNullificationInc/music_for_stitch_layers/notes/music_glossary.md

 ## Scales

-Scales are keys whose intervals are arranged in standard (descending) order: the root note is ordered first, then the next nearest interval, and so forth.
+Scales are keys whose intervals are arranged in standard (ascending) order: the root note is ordered first, then the next nearest interval, and so forth.

 ## Modes